C0d3-5t3w/GoNetPad/README.md

 * Serves the websocket on port 8081 and the html server on port 8080.

-* Basicly it a chalkboard.
+* Basicly it's a whiteboard.

 # If you want to give me a tip i accept monero: